Agentic Coding: How Second-Generation AI Coding Tools Are Redefining Software Development

 Engineering teams are experiencing one of the fastest shifts in tooling since the rise of modern IDEs and cloud development.

-That’s why understanding their trajectory is essential for modern organizations.
-This article explores how first- and second-generation AI coding software emerged, what makes this moment transformational, and what the future may hold as intelligence becomes deeply integrated into the development workflow.
+That's why understanding their trajectory is essential for modern organizations.
+This article explores how first- and second-generation AI coding tools emerged, what makes this moment transformational, and what the future may hold as intelligence becomes deeply integrated into the development workflow.

 Why engineering is entering a golden age of AI-assisted coding